google/fchan-go/writeup/writeup.md

 : Some variants of this algorithm still perform worse at lower core-counts than their native Go equivalents.
 One possible reason for this is how much allocation these queues perform (go channels need only keep a single fix-sized buffer).
+It could be fruitful to experiment with schemes that reduce allocation, as well as algorithms that allocate a fix-sized buffer, similar to the CRQ algorithm in
+@lcrq.

 # Appendix A: Efficient Segment Allocation